shrutilenka/classified-ads/README.md

   - It runs very fast,
   - It offers multiple sections (based on your target users),
   - It supports tags (like hundreds),
-  - Geolocations (up to thousands),
+  - Geo-locations (up to thousands),
-  - Open possibilities for choices of geolocation to be targeted (country, states),
+  - Open possibilities for choices of geo-location to be targeted (country, states),
   - Multiple human languages for the web-app and the posted content.
   - All are supported in all aspects (UI, back-end, DB, choice of deployment and configuration).